KatharinaHoff/GenomeAnnotation_Workshop/README.md

 Any tasks from our JupyterNotebook cells can be implemented in such scripts.

+If you want to submit a Tiberius job to a SLURM cluster that has GPU nodes, you need to request a GPU in your SLURM script with `#SBATCH --gres=gpu:1` (requesting 1 GPU).
+Make sure that the singularity image has access to the GPU, this can be done by adding the `--nv` flag to the singularity exec command.
+The singularity container has only been tested with NVIDIA A100 GPUs.

 #### Submit the script

 Simply submit the job with sbatch: